dusk-network/dusk-protocol/consensus/basics/blockchain.md

 In particular, blocks in the local chain can be in four states:

-  - $Accepted$: the block has a Valid Attestation but there might be a lower-iteration block that also reached a $Valid$ quorum; an $Accepted$ block can then be replaced if such a higher-priority block is received.
-Formally, a block is marked as $Accepted$ if it has  $Iteration \gt 0$ and not all previous iterations have a [Failed Attestation][atts].
+  - $Accepted$: the block has a Success Attestation but there might be a lower-iteration block that also reached a $Valid$ quorum; an $Accepted$ block can then be replaced if such a higher-priority block is received.
+Formally, a block is marked as $Accepted$ if it has  $Iteration \gt 0$ and not all previous iterations have a [Fail Attestation][atts].

-  - $Attested$: the block has a Valid Attestation and all previous iterations have a Failed Attestation; an $Attested$ block cannot be replaced by a lower-iteration block of the same round.
-Formally, a block is marked as $Attested$ if it has $Iteration = 0$ or all previous iterations have Failed Attestation.
+  - $Attested$: the block has a Success Attestation and all previous iterations have a Fail Attestation; an $Attested$ block cannot be replaced by a lower-iteration block of the same round.
+Formally, a block is marked as $Attested$ if it has $Iteration = 0$ or all previous iterations have Fail Attestation.

   - $Confirmed$: the block is either $Accepted$ or $Attested$ and is confirmed by the [Finality rules][fr]; a $Confirmed$ block is unlikely to be replaced due to a number of block built on top of it; however, it might still be replaced if an ancestor is replaced.